Agnes Sullivan 1864 - 1906

 30 Jan 1909 Morning Bulletin

-Comment: Joseph Twine was unsuccessful in politics.
-He was declared bankrupt around this year.
+Joseph Twine was unsuccessful in this election.
+He was declared bankrupt later in the year.

-Comment: Joseph Twine was unsuccessful in politics.
-He was declared bankrupt around this year.
+Joseph Twine was unsuccessful in this election.
+He was declared bankrupt later in the year.

 BEFORE THE MAGISTRATES METROPOLITAN COURTS.
 MAN ROBBED.